 The best Christmas lights in London

-The grand shopping sweep gets its usual festive makeover with garlands of lights down the length of the road.
-Once again, the display is a throwback to Regent Street's first set of Christmas lights, which went up in 1954.
-Watch the spirit-like shapes spring into life on Thu Nov 15 between 5.30pm-6.30pm.
+The grand shopping sweep has its usual Christmas makeover, with garlands of lights and festive figures decorating the length of the road.
+The display is a throwback to Regent Street's first set of Christmas lights, which went up in 1954.

 GYG London Widget